AndreusMaximus/MC_POR_SAG/README.md

 ```

 The tool does not check whether the provided structure actually forms a DAG.
 If a cycle is (accidentally) introduced, which essentially represents a deadlock as no job that is part of the cycle can be scheduled first, the analysis will simply discover and report that the workload is unschedulable.
+**NOTE** Precendence constraints are not enabled in combination with partial-order-reduction for multicore

 ### Aborting Jobs Past a Certain Point